In times of stress or extreme exasperation, the Scary Shiny Glasses are seen on Yomi in Azumanga Daioh.

 Well, Conway had some sort of weird device in his mouth to breathe underwater (yes, I'll notice that, and not the fact he's spying on Dawn in a bikini...).

-Clemont in the XY anime seems to get this quite a bit.
+Clemont in the XY anime seems to get this quite a bit, particularly when unveiling a new invention or if he's freaked out about something.

 Lorelei, though only in the Pokemon Special Manga.
 In fact, all of her appearances, major or minor, keeps her eyes hidden behind the glare from the glasses, even when standing by the battle between Lance and Yellow.
 Ironically, the battle is happening in a cave.